FlatFilers/flatfile-plugins/plugins/file-buffer/README.md

 # Flatfile File Buffer Plugin

 This plugin will provide a file buffer for any configured file.
-It will read the file and return it as a nodejs Buffer object.
+It will read the file and return it as a [nodejs Buffer object[(https://nodejs.org/api/buffer.html).
 This is a helpful underlying utility for writing file extractor plugins.

 `listener.js`